 - E1 delivery of voice with q931 sub-channel correlation data

 Last two of the interfaces are used when dealing with retained data.
 The first retained data interface, HIA, serves the purpose of receiving data query requests which among other search fields, typically consist of at least two fields; time period and protocol dependent target.

 The last data retention interface, HIB, is used to generate a reply consisting of IRI information that matches a search query received over previously mentioned HIA interface.

 What is openLI?

-openLI is a Release14 Open Source initiative for saying NO to commercial Lawful Interception solutions.
+openLI is a Release14 initiative for saying NO to MAINSTREAM Lawful Interception solutions.
 We recognize Lawful Interception being a huge financial burden borne solely by the operators.
 Such high profile systems usually come with high price tags, maintenance costs and not so rare complicated implementation procedures.
-We are of the opinion that Open Source Lawful Interception is the best solution to put a stop to this, once and for all.
-It is another NO to never ending vendor lock-down story.
+Release14 offers a competely new LI approach with emphasis on flexibility and low cost.
+It is another NO to never ending vendor lock-down/licensing story.

 There are three openLI modes of operation: